MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 :::image type="content" source="media/desktop-data-types/desktop-data-types-boolean-04.png" alt-text="Screenshot of a visual that shows data appearing in an unexpected format after refresh.":::

-If you republish the report from Power BI Desktop, the **Subscribed To Newsletter** column again shows *TRUE* or *FALSE* as you expect, but once a refresh occurs in the Power BI service, the values are again changed to show *-1* and *0*.
+If you republish the report from Power BI Desktop, the **Subscribed To Newsletter** column again shows *TRUE* or *FALSE* as you expect, but once a refresh occurs in the Power BI service, the values again change to show *-1* and *0*.

-The solution to ensure that this situation doesn't happen is to set any Boolean columns to type **True/False** in Power BI Desktop, and republish your report.
+The solution to prevent this situation s to set any Boolean columns to type **True/False** in Power BI Desktop, and republish your report.

 :::image type="content" source="media/desktop-data-types/desktop-data-types-boolean-05.png" alt-text="Screenshot of changing the data type of the column to True/False.":::

 When you make the change, the visualization shows the values in the **Subscribed To Newsletter** column slightly differently.
-Rather than the text being all capital letters as entered in the table, it's now in italics, and only the first letter is capitalized.
+Rather than the text being all capital letters as entered in the table, only the first letter is capitalized.
 This change is one result of changing the column's data type.

 :::image type="content" source="media/desktop-data-types/desktop-data-types-boolean-06.png" alt-text="Screenshot of values appearing differently when you change the data type.":::